Participatory budgeting: Increase in tax revenues

 Participatory budgeting gives alternative ways for citizens be a part of the democratic process.
 This has encouraged a worldwide spread.
 Participatory budgeting is impactful in countries that struggle to provide public services and in rural communities marked by high levels of poverty.
 Another key adaptation of participatory budgeting is that it is "far less likely to use specific rules that promote social justice and mandates the distribution of greater resources to underserved communities", which allows for greater opportunity to serve poor communities.

 Criticism

+A systematic review of the literature on participatory budgeting found that, although widely promoted for its democratic potential, participatory budgeting initiatives often face significant structural, design, and personal barriers that hinder their long-term impact on decision-making processes and fiscal responsiveness.
+These limitations are particularly pronounced in developing countries and at the local government level, where decision-making autonomy and resource availability are more restricted.

 Lack of representation

 Reviewing the experience in Brazil and Porto Alegre, a World Bank paper points out that lack of representation of extremely poor people in participatory budgeting can be a shortcoming.
 Participation of the very poor and of the young is highlighted as a challenge.
 Nevertheless, studies show that although participants may not fully mirror the demographics of the population as a whole, participatory budgeting fares better than the status quo of traditional representative democracy institutions.
 For instance, political scientist Graham Smith notes that participatory budgeting in Porto Alegre has been substantially more effective in mobilizing women and citizens from disadvantaged socioeconomic backgrounds.
 In a similar vein, a report on New York City's process shows that participatory budgeting was more successful in mobilizing people of color and low-income groups than local elections.